 Driver License or Non-Driver Identification Card

 How can I obtain a New Hampshire driver license or non-driver identification card if I am a US Citizen?

-All first time New Hampshire license applicants who are US Citizens and who hold a valid out-of-state driver's license may go to any DMV office and must bring Required Driver License Documentation and also must complete an Application For Driver License Or Non-Driver Id Card (DSMV 450).
+All first time New Hampshire license applicants who are US Citizens and who hold a valid out-of-state driver's license may go to any DMV office and must bring proof of your identity and your NH residency for the type of driver license or non-driver identification card you are applying for (REAL ID compliant, or non-compliant and also must complete an Application For Driver License or Non-Driver ID Card (DSMV 450).

 How can I obtain a New Hampshire driver license or non-driver identification card if I am not a US Citizen?

 All first time New Hampshire driver license applicants holding Visas, permanent resident cards, refugees, asylees and employment authorization card holders (EAD), must apply at:

 Telephone: (603) 227-4000

 Am I required to turn in my out-of-state driver license or identification card to receive one from New Hampshire?

 A person will not receive a New Hampshire driver license unless he/she surrenders to the NH DMV all valid driver licenses in his/her possession issued to him/her by any other state or jurisdiction (RSA 263:4).

 Will I receive my driver license or non-driver identification card on the same day I apply?